 This senior level position calls for an experienced professional with the presence, knowledge and the leadership skills necessary to perform the assigned duties.
 The incumbent must possess the program, project management and budgetary skills to help ensure successful start-ups, management, and close-outs of OTI country programs.
 The complex demands of the position require that the incumbent be able to travel overseas with short notice, and be able to immediately respond to the challenging demands often faced by OTI programs.
-The proper execution of OTI programs requires a Senior Transition Specialist with a high level of managerial and operational skills, preferably having worked previously with/on both acquisition and assistance mechanisms.
-The Senior Transition Specialist must be prepared to work or collaborate with senior officials from other international organizations, bilateral donors, contractors and non-governmental organizations, and representatives from the USG foreign affairs interagency who may be important to OTI's programs and objectives, and must have an in-depth knowledge of international relations.
-The Senior Transition Specialist may also be required to supervise staff for a portion of or the duration of the contract, and is expected to lead, manage, motivate, mentor and train staff to ensure they meet the requirements of their positions, effectively support OTI's mission, and are provided with professional development opportunities.
+The proper execution of OTI programs requires a Senior Transition Advisor with a high level of managerial and operational skills.
+The Senior Transition Advisor must be prepared to work or collaborate with senior officials from other international organizations, bilateral donors, and non-governmental organizations who may be important to OTI's programs and objectives, and must have an in-depth knowledge of international relations.